NCAR/DataAnalysis101/Week05/Lecture5_1.md

 Here are some tips to read in other formats:

 - Use ````read.cvs```` for data that is separated by commas.
 This is handy if the data is written out or saved in csv format from an Xcel spreadsheet
-- Use ````read.fwf```` to read in data where you want to control exact how one counts spaces and interprets the numbers and characters.
+- Use ````read.fwf```` to read in data where you want to control *exactly* how one counts spaces and interprets the numbers and characters.
 Usually this is a last resort if free format reading is not possible.
 - There are many R packages and functions to read data directly from the web and to extract tables from web pages.
 See for example the package XML.
+- The nuclear option: Read in the file where the entire line is a single character string.
+Then chop up each string into the informaion.
+Coerce the parts that are numbers from the character string using **as.numeric**.
+In this effort the function **substr** is useful for grabbing just part of a string and setting ```sep="\n", what="a" ``` will read an entire line as a character string.

 ## Tips on reading complicated data

 - Keep all your steps in an R script
+- Sometimes it is easiest to just edit the few places where the reading break down.
+I this case keep the old line as a comment (e.g. with **#**) so it is documented.
 - Break up the reading into simpler steps.
+- One of the most common problems is expecting a single character string but it a name with a space.
+E.g. **North Carolina** as a state name when reading in a data frame.
 - Try avoid "hard coding" in details that might change or are used more than once.
 For example, the file name could be set as character and the number of lines another variable.
 Instead of
 ````
 tempD<- scan("dataF.txt", skip=5)
 ````
+try

 ````
 fileName<- "dataF.txt"
 lines2Skip<- 5
 tempD<- scan(fileName, skip=lines2Skip)
 ````